Money Management skills deficiency

 My take on assets allocation is more contrarian because there are many special types of investments that can generate more income.
 One can contain the mix of several types of investments - not only stocks and bonds.

 If you have 7-10 years before retirement, be wise and diversity your assets.
+Save as much as possible.

-I am going to post the article about annuities.
+Here is my article about annuities.
 You should spend time and read about them to get familiar.

 Annuities provide guaranteed life time income but you have to know how to invest properly.
 It is critical!